 Weather & Tides

-Stoke Gabriel Tides 2021 is now available from the Village Post Office/Stores (Roz's), the River Shack and the River Dart Gallery as well as at SGBA events.
+The 2022 Stoke Gabriel tide tables are now available - priced £2 - from the Village Post Office/Stores (Roz's), the River Dart Gallery and the River Shack.

-The tide tables booklet sells for a modest £2 per copy.
-It is produced by the SGBA and, thanks to our advertisers (who cover the printing costs), all proceeds go towards SGBA, helping to maintain the clubhouse at Mill Point and our fleet of 50+ Club Boats.
+The tide tables are produced annually by the SGBA and, thanks to our advertisers (who cover the printing costs), all proceeds go towards SGBA, helping to maintain the clubhouse at Mill Point and our fleet of 50+ Club Boats.

 Important Tidal Heights

 The booklet contains guidance on how to calculate the height of tide at any point on the tidal cycle.
 The following heights are locally important:

 4.9m Mill Point dinghy park/quarry floods 4.6m Mean high water (springs) 4.3m Dart harbour pontoon not accessible with dry shoes 4.2m Bibby footpath leading up from the cove inaccessible from Mill Point along the foreshore 3.9m Mill Pool dam floods 3.6m Foreshore path to Mill Point floods 3.0m The Lugger and Yawl float on the swinging moorings off the clubhouse 2.7m Mean sea level (half tide) - DHNA low tide pontoon at Mill Point not accessible if tide above this level 2.5m Club safety-boats should not enter or leave the creek when the tide is less than 2.5m 1.6m End of SGBA creek slipway accessible from channel 1.2m End of DHNA quay pontoon accessible by kayak/canoe 0.8m Stoke Gabriel Creek channel starts to flood